Codecademy/docs/content/python/concepts/functions/terms/anonymous-functions/anonymous-functions.md

 ---
-Title: 'Anonymous Functions'
+Title: "Anonymous Functions"
-Description: 'Defines a function without a name using the lambda keyword.'
+Description: "Defines a function without a name using the lambda keyword."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Parameters'
+  - "Parameters"
-  - 'Arguments'
+  - "Arguments"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The act of defining a function using the `def` keyword binds that function to a name.
 However, some functions can be defined without giving them a name.
 Such functions are called "anonymous" and are defined using the [`lambda`](https://www.codecademy.com/resources/docs/python/keywords/lambda) keyword.